giacomofedrigo/dncs-lab/README.md

     "Hub" must be able to scale up to 236 usable addresses

 The Netmasks are sized to be as small as possible respecting the specifications.

+# Developing

+Host-a: it needs to accommodate up to 104 devices, as subnet IP addresses we used 192.168.0.128/25; in this host we turned on the eth1 interface with IP address 192.168.0.129/25.
+Host-b: it needs to accommodate up to 368 devices, as subnet IP addresses we used 192.168.1.0/23; we turned on the eth1 interface with IP address 192.168.1.1/23.
+Switch: we tried to figure out how to build a VLAN that would allow host-a and host-b to be kept in separate subnets. we were then able to install the openvswitch package, and activate eth1, eth2 and eth3.

+# Testing

+To test our network we made use of the following commands.
+The commands below gave us the confirmation that the network was working properly.

+Check if host-a can reach host-b	vagrant ssh host-a -c "ping  192.168.2.2 -c 1" Check if host-a can reach host-c	vagrant ssh host-a -c "ping 192.168.3.2 -c 1" Check if host-b can reach host-a	vagrant ssh host-b -c "ping 192.168.0.2 -c 1" Check if host-b can reach host-c	vagrant ssh host-b -c "ping 192.168.3.2 -c 1" Check if host-c can reach host-a	vagrant ssh host-c -c "ping 192.168.0.2 -c 1" Check if host-c can reach host-b	vagrant ssh host-c -c "ping 192.168.2.2 -c 1"